The Americas

 Belize | Garífuna life in Belize | Journey into the Maya underworld | Belize Picture Gallery | Take a tour of Belize and explore its national parks, Mayan ruins and its six political districts.

 Costa Rica | Costa Rica (5:09) | The Real Costa Rica is an amateur site but it covers a lot of ground and is surprisingly accurate.
 It’s also quite interesting.
 The Tico Times is a daily English-language online newspaper based in San José, Costa Rica, and the leading source of English-language news in the region, first as a weekly print newspaper and later as a Web-only publication.
 Monteverde, Costa Rica, a small community in Puntarenas, is considered a major ecotourism destination in Costa Rica.
-The area is host to the Monteverde Cloud Forest Reserve and numerous other reserves. | Top things to do in Costa Rica | Places to Visit in Costa Rica (a travel site but lots of good pictures and descriptions) | Sacred Sites of Costa Rica | Is this the Silicon Valley of Latin America?
+The area is host to the Monteverde Cloud Forest Reserve and numerous other reserves. | Top things to do in Costa Rica | Places to Visit in Costa Rica (a travel site but lots of good pictures and descriptions) | Sacred Sites of Costa Rica | Is this the Silicon Valley of Latin America? | Costa Rica’s lush rainforests, which blanket a quarter of the country, are being infiltrated by cartels on a quest to find new trafficking routes to evade the authorities.

 El Salvador, the smallest country in Central and South America, has traditionally been one of the top ten countries of origin (4:34) of foreign–born persons in the US.
 About half the population lives below the national poverty line, able to buy food but not clothing and medicine.
 Over half of these families live in a situation of extreme poverty.
 Forty-seven percent of the population does not have access to clean water.
 The capital, San Salvador, is a mix of modern amenities and extreme poverty. | El Salvador Guide | An Introduction to the Culture of El Salvador for Providers of Disability Services in the US | Costa Rica Cam